 The reasons of occupational burnout syndrome

 No matter if you have not enough stress or too much stress.
 The situation, which you are right now, have an impact on your work and private life.
-People with burnout problem often say that they give everything what they could - 100%, but they got nothing or not enough in return.
+People with burnout problem often say that they give everything that they could - 100%, but they got nothing or not enough in return.
 They feel empty inside.
-This is how our body and our mind react to stress.
+This is how our bodies and our mind react to stress.

 Outside factors of occupational burnout syndrome:

 - aggressive competition

 - hard work conditions (your life depends on these conditions)

 - too high expectations (from a boss, company perspective)

 - conflict of values, illegal behavior